joedicastro/python-recipes/README.markdown

  Send notification status messages through libnotify.
 These are popup messages typical in some Linux distros like Ubuntu.

+* **pacman_diff.py**:

+ Report by email changes in the packages installed on a arch linux based system and writes an update list of all of them in a file.

 * **rsync_fabfile.py**:

  A Fabric file for sync two directories (remote ⇄ local) with rsync.